First home buyers insurance guide

 With Complete Replacement Cover (CRC), there is no set sum insured; that is, there is no maximum amount we’ll pay to repair or replace your home after an insured event.
 Once your claim is approved, we’ll repair or rebuild your house as it was, or pay you the amount of the assessed quote to repair or rebuild it.
 People who aren’t sure how much it would cost to rebuild their home might like this option.

-Of course, this additional level of coverage comes at a higher cost, though the exact amount will vary depending on your policy details.
 The best way to see how choosing CRC would affect your premium is to get a quote.
 It’s easy to add or remove the CRC option during the quote process.

 Making a home insurance claim

 Need to make a claim?
 When you have a policy with us you can easily make a claim online or using the AAMI App, at a time that suits you!
 Just prepare the items in our handy Home Insurance Claims Checklist, and our quick and easy claims process will guide you, step by step.

 - Are broken windows covered by home insurance?

 - A guide to creating your first home inventory